(syllabus and calendar)

 Method overloading is polymorphism; method overriding is an exception to inheritance.

-Suppose you the programmer who must write a subclass for a superclass.
+Suppose you are the programmer who must write a subclass for a superclass.
 You see that one of the methods the subclass inherits from the superclass must have different behavior.
 A use case (http://en.wikipedia.org/wiki/Use_case) might be the calculateTax() method, which is different depending on the local nation, state, county, and/or city.
+Some localities have only national tax, others have both federal and state, still others have federal, state, and city.

 The following example illustrates overriding the inherited show() method.